-Unrivalled cryogenic efficiency and broad-band transmission efficiency is achieved using our unique multi-mesh filter (product code QMMF) which is mounted on the liquid nitrogen radiation shield of the cryostat.
-This 50cm-1 (1.5THz) filter mounted at 77K greatly reduces the radiative heat load incident on the liquid helium cooled stage from room temperature objects by cutting off sharply at the upper limit of the observing band and then reflecting all higher unwanted frequencies.
-The measured transmission spectrum of the filter is presented in Appendix C.
+Unrivalled cryogenic efficiency and broad-band transmission efficiency is achieved using our unique multi-mesh filter technology (product code QMMF) which is used on both the liquid nitrogen radiation shield (77K) of the cryostat and on the entrance apertures of the Winston Cones (at 4.2K.)
+The filters mounted at 77K greatly reduce the radiative heat load on the liquid helium cooled stage of the cryostat from room temperature objects.
+They achieve this by cutting off sharply at the upper limit of the observing band and then reflecting the vast majority of higher frequency power.
+The measured transmission spectra of these particular filters are presented in Appendix C.